-Recommendation 3: Where collateral or variation margin has been given, whether at a transaction level or against a net exposure, a negative sign should be attached in all types of report to field 2.83 or, in the case of cash collateral, field 2.76.
+Recommendation 3: Where collateral or variation margin has been given, a negative sign should be attached in all types of report to field 2.83 or, in the case of cash collateral, field 2.76.
 If field 1.9 is included in the reporting template, this should also be filled in.